mvdoc/glasgow_face_matching_test/README.md

 ## Setup

 1. Download the stimuli from the [York FaceVar Lab](http://www.facevar.com/downloads/gfmt)
-2. Put the **jpg stimuli** in a `stimuli` folder, with the short and long version in two separate folders.
+2. Put the **jpg stimuli** in a `stimuli` folder within the directory where `gfmt.py` is, with the short and long version in two separate folders.
 This is the expected directory tree

     ```
+    ├── gfmt.py
     └── stimuli
         ├── long
         │   ├── different